 You need vehicle insurance.
 A third party cover at a minimum that covers driving in Europe.
 It is also worth considering ensuring you have as much cover as possible.
 You do not need a green card to drive in Spain or the rest of the EU.

-You will need a GB sticker for your car.
+You will need a UK sticker for your car.

 Planning your itinerary - places to go and how to get there

 Once you have planned out the documentation and worked out the rules of the road, then it's time to start planning the fun stuff!
 A road trip is all about the places you go and the journey to get there.

 The first thing to consider is how you plan to get your motorhome there.
 If you own your own, then there are several routes you can consider that take you there.
 You can either book a ferry and sail to Spain, or you can drive from the UK, extending your trip with a few stops in France along the way.
 The choice is yours!

 Once you are in Spain, then you can get down to planning your route.
 A great way to start this is to work out the really important things for you to see.
 Is there a particular attraction or region you want to visit?
 Write a list and then plan your route to take you from place to place.
 Then you can add in a few extra stops along the way and meander through Spain, experiencing the road trip to its full potential.

 Booking your campsites

 The itinerary may be the fun part, but so is booking your campsites.
 There are many wonderful campsites to choose from; you are spoilt for choice wherever you go in Spain.
 Luckily, we have a fantastic campsite finder that makes this process easy.
 Take a look at your itinerary and the stops you want to take.
 Then, use the easy-to-use tools to filter the location and any facilities you want included in your stay.